Estimated reading time: 4 minutes

-Footwear to copy with the season
+Footwear to cope with the season.

-However, that grip is not usually up to the rigours of ice and they’re simply no defence against ankle deep mud or drifting snow.
+However, that grip is not usually up to the rigours of ice, and they’re simply no defence against ankle-deep mud or drifting sn .
 Save them for the spring – or the gym.

-You may already have a decent pair of walking boots if you’re into long hike-type walks in proper countryside – ideally waterproof, with robust ankle support and a cope-with-any-terrain grip which should ensure you stay upright on even the thickest frost and ice – however, they’re not overly helpful in knee-deep mud.
+Hiking boots make the ideal wet weather footwear as they are fairly robust, offer ankle support and a cope-with-any-terrain grip which should ensure you stay upright on even the thickest of mud and ice – however, they’re not overly helpful in knee-deep mud.

-An option to cover all bases
+An option to cover all bases for wet weather footwear